NEXTechTW/Vitality/README.md

                                           ┌───────────────────┼───────────────────┐
                                           ▼                   ▼                   ▼
                                          CLI                 API              Dashboard
-                                          │                   │               (React 19)
+                                          │                   │               (Live SPA)
                                           ▼                   ▼
                                     GitHub Actions       SVG Badges
 ```

-The scoring engine is a pure function: it accepts normalized repository data and returns scores and breakdown items — zero side effects.
+The scoring engine is a pure function: it accepts normalized repository data and returns scores and breakdown items with zero side effects.
 Everything else in the system (CLI, API, Dashboard, CI Actions) consumes that deterministic core.

 ---